UNINETTSigma2/documentation/files_storage/backup.md

 ## Snapshots

-In addition to the daily backup, we also have snapshots of all project files copied fully:
+In addition to the daily backup, we also have snapshots of all home and project files, copied fully:

+**Location**: `/cluster/backup/home/.snapshots/`
+- Daily snapshots for the last 7 days
+- Weekly snapshots for the last 6 weeks

 **Location**: `/cluster/backup/hpc/.snapshots/`
 - Daily snapshots for the last 7 days
 - Weekly snapshots for the last 6 weeks